rprigarin/cardgamez/README.md

-# cardgamez
+# Multi-threaded card game simulator

-Multi-threaded card game simulator written in Java for university coursework.
+Written in Java by Ruslan Prigarin and Malik Besta for university coursework.

 To run: